coleifer/peewee/docs/peewee/api.rst

     .. py:classmethod:: select(*selection)

-        :param selection: a list of model classes, field instances, functions or expressions
+        :param selection: a list of model classes, field instances, functions or :ref:`expressions <expressions>`
         :rtype: a :py:class:`SelectQuery` for the given ``Model``

         Examples of selecting all columns (default):